 Summer (June to August) is the high tourist season and the time when most people travel to Martha's Vineyard.
 This is also when the ferries run more frequently between the islands, and when Martha's Vineyard vacation rentals are at a premium.

 Months from around November until March are the off-seasons on the Vineyard, but also the most peaceful times to visit the island.
 The ferries don't run as frequently so be sure to check ahead when booking boats to/from Martha's Vineyard.

 - Take a trip to Gay Head and dip your feet in the red clay cliffs that surround the area.
 Part of Gay Head is designated nude beaches, but they are secluded from family areas so parents needn't worry.

-- Take a walk through the Oak Bluff's center of town, grab an ice cream cone and admire the famous gingerbread homes on Circuit Avenue.
+- Take a walk through downtown Oak Bluff, grab an ice cream and admire the famous gingerbread homes on Circuit Avenue.
 These homes, which look very much like doll houses, are centuries old and provide a colorful and cheery aspect to the town.

 - Dine at the famous Black Dog Cafe -- a Martha's Vineyard favorite -- and walk along Oak Bluff Beach, made famous by the move Jaws.